Diary since last newsletter Spring 2020. PTS = Put to sleep, DOA = Dead on arrival, RTA = Road Traffic Accident , PM = Post mortem.

 121. Young gull off roof, Flansham, SW put back

-123. Guinea Pigs in hutch on grass verge , Chichester, Natalie attended , gave advice ( see
+123. Guinea Pigs in hutch on grass verge, Chichester, Natalie attended, gave advice (see article)

 124. Young Gull off roof, Bognor Town centre, JW and SW attended couldn’t find gull

 125. Young Pigeon abandoned in garden, JW and SW took to Brent Lodge